fikarme/cpp09/en.subject.md

 - no function implementation in header files

 # Module-specific rules
-It is mandatory to use the standard containers to perform each exercise in this module.
+ℹ️ It is mandatory to use the standard containers to perform each exercise in this module.
 Once a container is used you cannot use it for the rest of the module.
-You must use at least one container for each exercise with the exception of exercise 02 which requires the use of two containers.
+⚠️ You must use at least one container for each exercise with the exception of exercise 02 which requires the use of two containers.

 # ex00: Bitcoin Exchange
 Files to turn in :Makefile, main.cpp, BitcoinExchange.{cpp, hpp}